ANNUAL ALLIANCE REPORT

 - Ongoing training provided to supervisors and employees on Drug-Free Workplace.

 - Ongoing OSHA 10 and 30 hour training provided.

 Type of Activity (Conference, Training, Print and Electronic Distribution, etc.) Number of Individuals Reached or Trained Training provided on BEST’s training programs 187 Safety and Health Program Consultation Audit 12 OSHA 10 and 30 hour training 167 OSHA presentations at BEST Safety Committee meetings 300 Formal training to Board Members by CAS 14 TOTAL 680

 There have not been any critical issues in the implementation of the safety programs.

-Last year the CHAO of OSHA and Project BEST’s Board of Directors mutually agreed to renew the Alliance for a period of two years, extending the agreement to 2014.
-The CHAO and Project BEST were pleased with the cooperation and working relationship to bring Project BEST Member’s employees access to training in addition to their apprenticeship training.
+The Charleston Area Office and Project BEST’s Board of Directors mutually agree to renew the Alliance for a period of two years, extending the agreement to 2016.
+The CHAO and Project BEST are pleased with the cooperation and working relationship to bring Project BEST Member’s employees access to training.